tskaret/MedicalTextExtractor/gameplan.md

 - Toast notifications for extracted medication information
 - Service-like operation with PowerShell scripts for management

+### Recent Debugging Efforts (March 1, 2025)
+- ✅ Created debug scripts to test clipboard image detection
+- ✅ Verified that the clipboard monitor service is running correctly
+- ✅ Confirmed that images can be detected in the clipboard
+- ✅ Created comprehensive debugging script to identify issues in the clipboard monitoring pipeline
+- ⚠️ Identified potential issues with the clipboard monitor not creating results file
+- ⚠️ Clipboard monitor detects images but may have issues with OCR, text analysis, or file creation

 ## Remaining Tasks

 ### 1. Integration and Bug Fixes